Stretch the Learning

 Guideline 3 - Provide Options for Comprehension

 Have you ever stumbled across a fluent reader that has almost no comprehension?
 The high fluency reader isn't usually the one we think of as lacking comprehension.
-We have to be careful because they can slip through the cracks.
-It can . . .
+We have to be careful because they can slip through . . .

 We're Interested in UDL/We Want to Move it Forward, Now What?